 IF YOU RESIDED OUTSIDE OF IRELAND, AFTER THE AGE OF 18, PLEASE READ POINT 1 AND 2 BELOW.
 IF YOU DID NOT RESIDE OUTSIDE OF IRELAND AFTER THE AGE OF 18, PLEASE CONTINUE TO POINT 3 BELOW

-1. POLICE CERTIFICATE - (A Police Certificate is ONLY required if you resided outside of Ireland after the age of 18, for more than six months and within the last ten years
+1. POLICE CERTIFICATE - (A Police Certificate is ONLY required if you resided outside of Ireland after the age of 18, for a period of time, greater than six months

 - An original Police Certificate from the jurisdiction(s) of previous residence covering the dates of residency in that jurisdiction.